 Most experts recommend that you try to get your soy isoflavones from soy foods.
 In addition to their isoflavone content, these foods are good sources of protein, so they can replace red meat and other foods high in saturated fat.

-The amount of isoflavones in soybeans, and therefore any product made from them varies.
+The number of isoflavones in soybeans, and therefore any product made from them varies.
 In general, eating one to two servings of soy products a day is probably sufficient.
 (A serving equals: 3.5 ounces tofu or miso, 1 cup soy milk, or 1/2 cup soy flour, cooked soybeans, or textured vegetable protein.)
 If eating this much soy is not to your taste, you might want to get your isoflavones from a combination of foods and supplements.
 Another alternative is soy powder, which contains both soy protein and isoflavones; mix it into juice, milk, or shakes.
 Take soy supplements with a large glass of warm water right before eating breakfast and dinner.

 Possible Side Effects